eschwartz/python_data_processing_sample/README.md

 ### Tests

 This submission includes partial test coverage of the core logic.
-To run test:
+To run tests:

 ```
 python -m unittest